 This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel.

 First time: Study year 2013-2014

 The course consist of three parts: 1.
 Business cycle analysis and stabilization policy.
 2. Economic growth.
 3. Current topics, e.g.financial crises, the liquidity trap and crisis in the Euro zone.

-Candidates from the course shall know core macroeconomic topics, questions, models, such as Keynesian multiplier models, IS-LM-BP (Mundell-Fleming) models, AD-AS models, growth models (especially the Solow growth model) and models to explain financial crises.
+Candidates from the course shall know core macroeconomic topics, questions, models, such as Keynesian multiplier models, the IS-RR-PK model, the IS-LM-BP (Mundell-Fleming) model, AD-AS models, growth models (especially the Solow growth model) and models to explain financial crises.

 Candidates shall be able to use these models for doing basic analyses of current macroeconomic issues, including assessing the consequences of macroeconomic changes for firms and individuals.

 Candidates shall be able to analyse economic policy and economic reports, such as "Parliamentary White Papers" and NOU-reports.